Dennis Stamp: Late career

 Beginning in the 1980s, Stamp began hiring out as an enhancement talent, for which work he would later receive praise from fellow wrestler Manny Fernandez.
-He also appeared occasionally in the WWF in the mid 1980s, including a December 1986 match shown on the TV program WWF Wrestling Challenge where he teamed with fellow jobber Mike Luca against the Fabulous Rougeau Brothers.
+He also appeared occasionally in the WWF in the mid-1980s, including a December 1986 match shown on the TV program WWF Wrestling Challenge where he teamed with fellow jobber Mike Luca against the Fabulous Rougeau Brothers.
 He later returned to the AWA, which was in decline at the time due to heavy competition from the WWF and World Championship Wrestling.
 He was used primarily by the AWA to put over major stars and veterans, like Superfly Jimmy Snuka, Colonel DeBeers, Jerry Lawler, and The Midnight Rockers.
 Throughout his career, Stamp wrestled about 2,000 matches.

 Life after wrestling

 When his wrestling career declined, he began working at a pest control company, where he remained for over 30 years.
 In 2011, he was diagnosed with Stage 4 non-Hodgkin lymphoma, which he beat.

 In 2014, Stamp published a book about his wrestling days titled The Stamp Collection: A Collection of Short Stories from the World's Most Famous Unknown Wrestler.
-That year he also refereed a main event for Scottish Wrestling Entertainment.
+That year he also refereed a main event in Scotland between Ian Ambrose and Martyn Stallyon.

 In 2016, Stamp announced that his cancer had returned.
 He died of lymphoma on March 13, 2017, after which wrestlers including Ted DiBiase and Tommy Dreamer paid tribute to him on social media.

-In November of 2017, Stamp was posthumously inducted into the Amarillo Pioneer Hall of Fame by the local Amarillo Pioneer newspaper.
+In November 2017, Stamp was posthumously inducted into the Amarillo Pioneer Hall of Fame by the local Amarillo Pioneer newspaper.